syncfusion-content/angular-docs/angular/AutoComplete/overview.md

 # Overview

-The Essential Angular2 AutoComplete is a textbox component that provides a list of suggestions based on the user input.
+The Essential Angular AutoComplete is a textbox component that provides a list of suggestions based on the user input.
 When the users enters the text in the text box, the control performs a search operation and provides a list of results in the suggestion pop up.
 There are several filter types available to perform the search.

 ## Key Features